osiegmar/cloudwatch-mon-scripts-python/README.md

 Configuration
 -------------

-To allow an EC2 instance to post metric data to Amazon CloudWatch, this IAM policy is required:
+To allow an EC2 instance to read and post metric data to Amazon CloudWatch, this IAM policy is required:

     {
       "Statement": [
         {
           "Action": [
-            "cloudwatch:PutMetricData"
-          ],
-          "Effect": "Allow",
-          "Resource": "*"
-        }
-      ]
-    }

-If the _--autoscaling_ option is used, this IAM policy is required:

-    {
-      "Statement": [
-        {
-          "Action": [
+            "cloudwatch:ListMetrics",
+            "cloudwatch:GetMetricStatistics",
             "cloudwatch:PutMetricData",
             "autoscaling:DescribeAutoScalingInstances"
           ],